SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 This document provides a basic account of how PP and Fieldsfiles data is represented within Iris.
-It describes how Iris represents UM data, in terms of the metadata elements found in PP and Fieldsfile data.
+It describes how Iris represents data from the Met Office Unified Model (UM), in terms of the metadata elements found in PP and Fieldsfile formats.

 For simplicity, we shall describe this mostly in terms of *loading of PP data into Iris* (i.e. into cubes).
 However most of the details are identical for